dazinator/stint/README.md

 ```

 The lock provider that is registered by default, is an empty lock provider, which means there is no locking, and jobs will be allowed to execute simultaneosly.

+#### Events

+`Job Completion` triggers use a `pub sub` mechanism.
+When a job has completed, an event is published with the name of the job that completed.
+The `Job Completion` trigger subscribes to this event, and triggers when the completed job name matches the job name for the trigger.

+All this means, job chaning works by default in the same process, becuase the pub / sub mechanism is in process, and is not distrubuted.
+If you want to allow other worker nodes to run jobs in the chain you'll have to register custom implementations of `IPublisher<JobCompletedEventArgs>' and `ISubscriber<JobCompletedEventArgs>'.
+When the job completed message is published, you can then take control of the publish and publish a message to a distributed pub sub system.
+Likewise when the JobCompletion trigger subscribes you can take control of the subscription and subsribe to your distributed pub sub topic.